Automatic Speech Recognition C++ Sample¶

 The GNA plugin supports loading and saving of the GNA-optimized model (non-IR) via the

 -wg flags.
 Thereby, it is possible to avoid the cost of full model quantization at run time.
 The GNA plugin also supports export of firmware-compatible embedded model images for the Intel® Speech Enabling Developer Kit and Amazon Alexa* Premium Far-Field Voice Development Kit via the

 -we flag (save only).

-In addition to performing inference directly from a GNA model file, these options make it possible to:
+In addition to performing inference directly from a GNA model file, these combinations of options make it possible to:

 Convert from IR format to GNA format model file (

 Convert from IR format to embedded format model file (

 Convert from GNA format to embedded format model file (

 To build the sample, please use instructions available at Build the Sample Applications section in OpenVINO™ Toolkit Samples guide.

 Run the application with the -h option to see the usage message: